Is Virtual Racing the Future? – with Ben Delaney

 Ben Delaney 15:11

-Yeah, COVID was a huge bump for us with for sure.
-Not only was there not racing, but for a while many of us were had been told over and over do not congregate, don’t go on group rides.
-So it was with became a social platform.
-And many of us were using the, you know, the in game chat function as a social thing, or using discord to chat with people.
-And that’s something that I really appreciate and can attest to the benefit of that, like, this is a social connection thing.
-I can sit in my garage, and every week look forward to racing with my teammates all over and chat with him.
+Yeah, COVID was a huge bump for Zwift for sure.
+Not only was there not racing, but for a while, many of us had been told over and over do not congregate, don’t go on group rides.
+So Zwift became a social platform and many of us were using the, you know, the in-game chat function as a social thing, or using Discord to chat with people and that’s something that I really appreciate and can attest to the benefit of that, like, this is a social connection thing, I can sit in my garage, and every week look forward to racing with my teammates all over and chat with him.
 So that was a social thing.
 And definitely COVID times were, like peak for that.
-But now I think now that we’ve had that taste, we’re not going to be doing it year round.
-But once it gets cold again, yeah, I’m absolutely looking forward to that.
-I think I’m pretty representative, that it will be a year round thing for some people, and it will be a winner thing for a whole lot of people.
+But now I think now that we’ve had that taste, we’re not going to be doing it year round, but once it gets cold again, yeah, I’m absolutely looking forward to that.
+I think I’m pretty representative, that it will be a year round thing for some people, and it will be a winter thing for a whole lot of people.
 That’s my take.

 Trevor Connor 16:03

-But here’s the one thing I want to throw at the two of you is kind of a counter argument that Swift is here to stay on on the rise.
-So I remember when cycling road cycling was at its peak here.
-I would go to races like cascades, which was one of the biggest races in the country Altoona, all these really big races that all the top pros came to, and you would look in the race Bible at the prize breakdown.
-And the winner of cascades can’t win the biggest races in the country, I think got $2,600 It was tiny.
-I have been hearing about races on Zwift, where there’s 50,000 Plus purses, there’s a huge amount of money in some of these whiffed races.
-So that indicates to me that this is not a let’s do this, if there’s nothing out on the road.
-But this is now a very legitimate form of racing.
+But here’s the one thing I want to throw at the two of you as kind of a counter argument that Zwift is here to stay and on the rise.
+So I remember when cycling – road cycling was at its peak here, I would go to races like Cascades, which was one of the biggest races in the country, Altoona, all these really big races that all the top pros came to, and you would look in the Race Bible at the prize breakdown.
+And the winner of Cascades, winner of the biggest races in the country, I think got $2,600.
+It was tiny.
+I have been hearing about races on Zwift, where there’s 50,000 plus purses, there’s a huge amount of money in some of these Zwift races – so that indicates to me that this is not a “let’s do this, if there’s nothing out on the road”, but this is now a very legitimate form of racing.

 Rob Pickels 16:53